OmixVisualization/qtjambi/README.md

 * XCode command line tools (macOS only)

 When building for Android all required SDK and NDK components are downloaded automatically.
+QtJambi build system has been tested on Linux (Ubuntu x64 and arm64, OpenSUSE x64, Fedora x64), Windows (with MSVC2022 for x64 and amd64), macOS (x64 and amd64) and FreeBSD (x64).

 ### Building QtJambi